Museum of equipments

 Cut-off temperature (controlled by the PC software): can be set from 30 Centigrade to 54 Centigrade

-Dimensions without the plexiglass box: 330 x 260 x 130 mm
+Dimensions without the plexiglas box: 330 x 260 x 130 mm

 References: